lavanquan/lavanquan.github.io/_teaching/2022-phenikaa-university.md

 ---
 title: "Teaching in Phenikaa University"
 collection: teaching
-type: "Undergraduate course"
+type: "University Courses"
 permalink: /teaching/2022-phenikaa-university
 venue: "Phenikaa University, School of Computer Science"
 date: 2022-05-31
 location: "Hanoi, Vietnam"
 ---

-This is a description of a teaching experience.
+# This is a description of a teaching experience.
 You can use markdown like any other post.

 Computer Science
 ======